Sales Territories are only available in the Enterprise edition.

 Note that if the territory has not been activated, the Territory column of the Matching records grid will not contain any values yet.

 Note that you can edit the territory only when it is inactive.
-If you wish to edit the territory that is active, click Deactivate and then Edit.
+If you wish to edit an active territory, click Deactivate and then Edit.

 Once the territory has been activated, Assigned Records section will become available on the territory view page.
 Assigned records are records that have been assigned a specific territory as the result of the filter conditions determined when creating a territory.

-When entities have been assigned a territory, each of them will be displayed on the view page of the territory, to which they have been assigned.
+When entities have been assigned a territory, each is displayed on the view page of the territory they have been assigned.

 You can perform the following actions for an inactive territory from the grid: